PHOTOS: Why The Philippines Has So Many Teen Moms

 And before the midwife goes to bed, she asks Ina ng Awa for forgiveness.

 One 16-year-old girl, who asked not to be named because of the stigma of abortion, took a handful of pills her mother bought from one of the illicit nighttime markets under the bridges and in the backlots of Manila.
-Her mother was told it was cytotec, the abortion pill.
+Her mother was told it was Cytotec, the abortion pill.
 When the girl started bleeding in clots, her mother rushed her to the hospital.
-She spent a week in the recovery ward, where she mostly slept and imagined herself "flying in the sky," unable to think about what she'd done.
+She spent a week in the recovery ward, where she mostly slept and imagined herself "flying in the sky," unable to think about what she had done.

 But three months later, she was grateful.
 Her boyfriend was her first love, until he started beating her.
 He locked her in his house to keep her from running away and yanked her back in when she tried to escape.
 Her mother had to rescue her.
 "He's a demon," the 16-year-old said.
 If she had the baby, she would never be rid of him.

-Note: Editor's note: Hannah Reyes Morales has been photographing teen moms since 2017.
-Aurora Almendral began reporting this story in October 2019.